lonevvolf/kaichronicles/doc/README-mechanics.md

 ```xml
 <resetSectionState sectionId="sect152" />
 ```
 This will clear the state of the given section.
-Usefull if the player can return to that section, and there are rules with state there that must to be reexecuted
+Useful if the player can return to that section, and there are rules with state there that must to be reexecuted

 ### meal